dell/terraform-provider-redfish/docs/resources/user_account.md

 page_title: "redfish_user_account Resource - terraform-provider-redfish"
 subcategory: ""
 description: |-
+  This Terraform resource is used to manage user entity of the iDRAC Server.
+We can create, read, modify and delete an existing user using this resource.
 ---

 # redfish_user_account (Resource)

+This Terraform resource is used to manage user entity of the iDRAC Server.
+We can create, read, modify and delete an existing user using this resource.
 This Terraform resource is used to manage user entity of the iDRAC Server.
 We can create, read, modify and delete an existing user using this resource.

 ~> **Note:** In the absence of `user_id`, first available `user_id` is assigned to the given user.